program-repair/defects4j-dissection/README.md

 }
 ```

+Main files:

-The file `defects4j-bugs.json` contains all the extracted information used in the paper.
+* The file `defects4j-bugs.json` contains all the extracted information.
+* The file [defects4j-patch.md](https://github.com/program-repair/defects4j-dissection/blob/master/defects4j-patch.md) gives link to the buggy and patched version as well as the diff
-And the website: http://program-repair.github.io/defects4j-dissection/ is an user interface that presents this information.
+* The website: http://program-repair.github.io/defects4j-dissection/ is a user interface that presents this information in a user-friendly manner.

 ## defects4j-bugs.json format